 This news of hidden money in mysterious accounts caused an outcry from both the public and the City Council for an in depth inquiry into just what had been going on fiscally in the last days of the Neal Administration.
 But Piechota seemed to be either unable or unwilling to provide the answers.

-The rapidly unfolding fiscal crisis was taking place against the backdrop of the campaign to determine whether Vinnie DiMonaco would continue as mayor or be replaced by his challenger Councilor Mary Hurley in a special election.
-The entire political establishment was behind Hurley, with the exception of only a few prominent persons (such as former Mayor Dimauro) who were backing Vinnie out of personal friendship.
+The rapidly unfolding fiscal crisis was taking place against the backdrop of the political campaign to determine whether Vinnie DiMonaco would continue as mayor or be replaced by his challenger Councilor Mary Hurley in a special election.
+The entire political establishment was behind Hurley, with the exception of only a few prominent persons (such as former Mayor Dimauro) who were backing Vinnie out of longtime personal friendship.
 One of his most colorful backers was Mary Ladeux, a little old lady on Union Street whose home had been in danger of being taken for condominiums.
 Vinnie successfully lead the fight to preserve her home, in which she had lived all her life, with the added help of Mitch and Kateri Walsh.

 Yet, despite the fact that all the big power players were behind Hurley, in reality the terms “insider” and “outsider” didn’t really apply in the race, since in the face of the severity of the fiscal crisis, everybody was stuck in the same sinking boat.
 Indeed, Vinnie and Hurley managed to work together with a surprisingly low degree of political animosity, united by the knowledge that whichever one of them would win the full mayoralty, they would face an overwhelming fiscal challenge.

-Vinnie brought both skills and liabilities to the mayor's office.
+Vinnie brought both his skills and liabilities to the mayor's office.
 He had a depth of knowledge and experience to share from his decades in public service, and in some respects he was one of the most qualified persons to ever occupy the mayor’s office.
 Even many of Vinnie’s critics felt that the chance to be acting mayor was a well-deserved culmination of a remarkable career.
 However, in temperament and personal style DiMonaco was not well equipped to deal with a crisis of the magnitude the city was facing.
 His manner with Piechota was blunt and often sounded accusatory, creating an atmosphere of defensiveness that made Piechota even less forthcoming.

 DiMonaco even went so far as to begin blaming Neal openly for the financial difficulties, which so angered Neal that he threatened to abandon his official neutrality in the mayoral race.
 Vinnie came to feel that he was badly served by former Neal aide Kevin Kennedy (later Neal’s congressional aide), who seemed more concerned with protecting the congressman’s reputation than he was in fixing the fiscal crisis.
 DiMonaco would later tell Ogulewicz that he believed that keeping Kevin Kennedy on after Neal left was the worst mistake he had made as mayor, because instead of getting advice that was good for Springfield, he was given advice that was good for Richard Neal.